iustin/slides/namespaces.md

 - you don't have full read permissions either
   - e.g. `dmesg` to read the kernel logs, if they were originally disallowed
+- but the more 'normal' root parts (if coupled with other namespaces) are there
+  - create interfaces, set firewall rules, kill random processes, change file ownership, reboot the namespace, listen on port 80, …

 ## more details